 There are 2 main methods on clearing cache on Mac, the first is to do it manually if you have quite a background and secondly, by using a program to automatically do the task for you.

 We will give you the full steps on clearing cache on Mac manually and by using a program.
-First we will guide you on how to delete User cache.

 Follow these steps to remove User Cache: